Esther33057/DATA-ANALYSIS-PROJECT/README.md

 # MY SECOND PROJECT IS ON POWER-BI
 # Power BI DSA Case Study

+# PROJECT OVERVIEW

 This repository contains a Power BI dashboard project completed as part of a Data Science and Analytics (DSA) case study.
-It focuses on analyzing business performance data to extract insights and support decision-making.
+It focuses on analyzing business performance data of Palmora Group.
+The Data Analysis aim to Analyse the company data and generate insights that the Palmora management team would need to address.
+The database includes a csv file.

 ## 📁 Contents